VW agrees to pay $200 million to offset U.S. emissions

 A separate, more complex fix is expected to be offered for the older vehicles.

+The U.S. Justice Department and Environmental Protection Agency may disclose details of the agreement later today, the source said.

-With the $200 million to offset 3.0 liter emissions, Volkswagen has agreed to spend up to $16.7 billion to resolve U.S. diesel emissions cheating allegations.
+With the $200 million to offset 3.0-liter emissions, Volkswagen has agreed to spend up to $16.7 billion to resolve U.S. diesel emissions cheating allegations.
 Volkswagen is also expected to face billions in fines as part of a separate potential settlement with the Justice Department to resolve an ongoing criminal investigation and a civil suit alleging civil violations of the Clean Air Act.

 (Reporting by David Shepardson; Editing by Chris Reese and Dan Grebler)